Pantokratoros Monastery: History

 It was founded around 1360 by the megas stratopedarches Alexios and the megas primikerios John after an imperial chrysobull was granted to them by John V Palaiologos in March 1357.
 By the end of the 15th century, the Russian pilgrim Isaiah confirms that the monastery was Greek.

-After a long period as an idiorrhythmic monastery, it reverted to the coenobitic system in 1992, the last monastery on Mount Athos to do so.
+In the 17th century, the monastery was associated with Saint Joseph the New of Partoș, who was tonsured as a monk there before later serving as Metropolitan of Timișoara, Romania.

+A notable monk was Benjamin of Lesbos, who was ordained as a monk in the monastery in the late 1770s and went on to become a significant figure in the Modern Greek Enlightenment.

+In 1992, Pantokratoros was converted from an idiorrhythmic monastery into a cenobitic one, becoming the final idiorrhythmic monastery to make the change to cenobitism.
 Thirteen fathers from the Athonite monastery of Xenophontos were permitted to move in, and priestmonk Vissarion was elected as abbot.
 He died shortly after resigning the abbacy in 2001, and priestmonk Gabriel was elected to succeed him.

-A notable monk was Benjamin of Lesbos, who was ordained as a monk in the monastery in the late 1770s and went on to become a significant figure in the Modern Greek Enlightenment.

-In 1992, Vatopedi was converted from an idiorrhythmic monastery into a cenobitic one, becoming the final idiorrhythmic monastery to make the change to cenobitism.
+Today the monastery has about 30 monks.

 Manuscripts

 The library houses c.
-350 manuscripts, and 3,500 printed books.
+350 manuscripts, notably Uncial 051, and 3,500 printed books.
 The monastery's documents are written in Greek and Turkish.
-Today the monastery has about 30 monks.
-Notably the Uncial 051.